Geoogolla/enterprise-docs/docs/administrator-guide/authentication/single-sign-on/oauth-2.0/amazon-cognito.md

         Email
     </td>
     <td>
-        This must be the email of an admin account of Amazon Cognito website.
+        This must be the email of an admin account on the Amazon Cognito website.
     </td>
 </tr>
 </table>